 AMS Sponsors Exhibit at Capitol Hill Event

-The 2012 CNSF Exhibition included thirty-five displays on a wide range of projects
+The annual CNSF Exhibition highlights research made possible through funding by the National Science Foundation.
+The 2010 exhibition included thirty-seven displays on a wide range of projects.

 CNSF is an alliance of over 130 scientific and professional societies and universities united by a concern for the future viability of the national science, mathematics and engineering enterprise.